razoshi/Taming.io-SocketHook/README.md

 # Taming.io SocketHook
-Script that logging incoming and outgoing packets with raw and decoded data.
+Script that logging incoming and outgoing packets with raw, not decoded data.